 On June 22, 2015, HUD announced that the City was selected to advance to Phase 2 of the NDRC.
 During this phase, the City identified and advocated for specific projects that would strengthen social and economic resiliency in communities vulnerable to flooding.

-You can download both documents as well as the final NDR Action Plan below.
+You can download relevant documents as well as the final NDR Action Plan below.